 Is Jaja Gibson really back from the dead?
-And if she is, whatever happened to David Palmer?
+Who was in her coffin - and whatever happened to David Palmer?

 915, 916.
 (26/01) Gary finally loses his temper and Liz admits her guilt to him.
 Dorrie and Flo build a barricade to keep Herb out.
 Flo tries talking some sense into Dorrie.
 Gary drags Liz into the wine bar to make her confess but he is quickly rearrested.
 Trevor worries that his bad publicity will affect Prim.
 Dorrie has given Herb an ultimatum.
 Dudley finds him trying to sleep on the landing and invites him into his flat.
 Don is angry with Gary for escaping.
 Gary says that Don either believes him or drops the case.
 Prim tells Trevor that she's ashamed to be his daughter.
 Don takes Herb back to Flat 3 and tells Dorrie about Herb's rights.
-Guy Sutton (Peter Whitford) brings a busty broad into the House of Danielle salon but makes a play for Vera while he's there.
+Racing car driver Guy Sutton (Peter Whitford) brings a busty broad into The House of Danielle salon but makes a play for Vera while he's there.
 Don questions Liz about Eunice, as their stories are different.
 Liz threatens Eunice to get her story straight - or else.
 Scott continues to work on Prim's attitude to Trevor.
 Dorrie is having a barbecue and Dudley lights the fire for her.
 Jaja reacts again, shouting, "David!
 Jump!"
 Warwick is the target of more harsh words from Muriel; he is trying to help her too much.
 Vera takes Guy on a tour of the flat to keep him from pestering to see the bedroom.
 Jaja's memory has returned and she knows that David is dead.
 Warwick catches up with Vera and Guy for lunch and tells Vera that he still loves her.
 Vera tells him it's hopeless, and later sees Don about dissolving the partnership.
 Don makes a surprising decision which may help Gary; he is off to New Zealand to investigate Liz's background.
 Jaja and Dudley go with the police to find the wrecked and burnt-out taxi, with three dead bodies in it - including David Palmer's.
 Vera lectures Prim about her attitude to her father.
 Warwick is not interested in talking to Don and Laura about the salon partnership.
 Vera tells Guy that she'll marry him.
 Prim goes to see Trevor but Scott tells her that he's missing.
 Dudley and Jaja plan to move into David's flat together, meaning that Laura can move in with Don.
 Guy is looking for Vera, but she is visiting Muriel, who demands that if Vera doesn't take Warwick off her hands, she will kill herself - and it will be Vera's fault.
 [Episodes written by Susan Swinford & David Sale; directed by Brian Phillis.]

 917, 918.
 (27/01) Scott tells Prim that Trevor has returned, and is desperate to reunite with her, but Prim is not interested.
 Dorrie is still shutting Herb out of her life.
 Norma mentions to Liz about Don's trip to New Zealand.
-A barrister, Vaughn, tells Laura that Gary's case is weak.
+Gary's barrister, Vaughn (Peter Williams), tells Laura that Gary's case is weak.
 The prosecutor (Kevin Healey) thinks the case is a forgone conclusion, and discussion turns to a golf game he is planning with Vaughn.
 Arthur has been called as a witness in Gary's case.
 Junior is racking up bills at the nursing home for Herb.
 Don is stranded in New Zealand due to an air strike.
 Dudley and Jaja hold the fort at the deli, while Prim, Arnold, Norma and Liz give evidence.
 Liz breaks down in the witness box, and things look grim for Gary.
 Scott is giving up, to return to the USA alone, but Prim finally agrees to go back to Hollywood with Trevor.
 Vera again tells Warwick that it is over between them.
 Don finally returns and confronts Liz about her name change - and a previous dead husband!
 Liz gives Arnold a sob story and he says that he understands.
 Vaughn doesn't believe the new evidence can prove Gary's innocence, dampening Don's excitement.
 Herb receives a letter from Junior, who will be coming back to Flat 3 for his birthday.
 Flo realises that if that date really is Junior's birthday, then Herb could not be the father.
 Warwick questions Muriel about her threat to Vera.
 From the witness box, Gary blames Liz for everything.
 Don wants to testify, too, but Vaughn and Laura won't let him.
 Warwick and Guy meet up at the salon and have a fight.
 Flo attempts to smooth Dorrie's problems, but she won't make up with Herb because it still means he once had an affair before he met Dorrie.
 Flo reminds Dorrie that Joan, the Evans' daughter, was conceived before marriage.
 Warwick tells Muriel he won't leave her.
 Arnold believes he has reason to be angry with Don and intends to take action.
 Dorrie undergoes a change of heart and manages to confuse Herb.
 Gary is found guilty and the judge (Eric Wright) sentences him to 15 years of penal servitude.
-He goes hysterical, blaming Liz.
+Gary becomes hysterical, blaming Liz.
 [Episodes written by David Sale; directed by Brian Phillis.]

 919, 920.
 (2/02) Liz again threatens Eunice over the phone, telling her to stick to her story.
 She tells Arnold to forget about Gary.
 Dorrie won't listen to reason about Junior not being Herb's son.
 She still wants a divorce.
 Dudley tries to cheer up Don, who is beside himself with worry.
 Don is convinced of Gary's innocence.
 Arthur is offered jobs in both the deli and the wine bar.
 Arnold and Liz make plans to visit the Sutcliffes in Perth.
 Dorrie acts all motherly to Junior and insists that Herb sleeps in the same bed with him.
 A client overhears Laura making plans with Don to move into Flat 8.
 Herb and Junior play on the swings in the park.
 When Junior tries to help out in the deli, he eats the food off the plate he is serving to Jaja.
 While helping Laura move her things upstairs, Jaja remembers something of vital importance: Liz was in love with Gary.
 Don reopens the case.
 Dorrie puts a stop to Junior working in the deli.
 Jaja lets slip to Liz that Don is reopening the case.
 Arthur suggests that Herb get in touch with Shagger Stevens to confirm what they know about Junior.
 Dudley gets annoyed with Arthur for not doing his job properly.
 Don can't track down Eunice and he worries that Liz will get to her first.
 Liz convinces Arnold to sell the deli and leave Number 96.
 It seems that Liz is poisoning Arnold again.
 Reg is finding it difficult to cope now that Edie is on the Council.
-He is working from home while his office is being redecorated, but Edie is getting ready for a Cubs meeting.
+He is working from home while his office is being redecorated, but Edie is getting ready for a Cubs & Brownies meeting.
 Muriel notices the bruise on Warwick's chin.
 Guy offers Vera a lift to the salon, which she eventually accepts.
 The Chesters arrive back at Number 96 from their holiday, but Jane and Eileen are arguing and Jane threatens to move out.
 Dorrie gives Junior one of Herb's old ties for his birthday.
 Warwick is jealous of the arrival of Guy into Vera's life.
 Guy flirts with Vera in the wine bar.
 Arthur is still looking for a wife.
 Maybe Norma would be suitable?
-Edie returns from the meeting with Elspeth Vale (Maggie Kirkpatrick), the Cubs Mistress, and tells Reg that she promised them some land, but it is already earmarked for an old people's home.
+Edie returns from the meeting with Elspeth Vale (Maggie Kirkpatrick), the Cubs Mistress, and tells Reg that she promised Elspeth and the Cubs some land, but it is already earmarked for senior citizens' housing.
 Warwick takes Vera to dinner and Guy invites himself along.
 Dorrie and Herb wonder how much longer Junior will stay on in their flat.
 Junior decides to celebrate his birthday at Luna Park.
 He thoroughly enjoys himself, but Dorrie, Herb and Flo barely survive the rides, hot dogs and fairy floss.
 Arthur proposes to Norma but she laughs too hard to answer him.
 Jane asks Vera if she can move in with her, but Eileen manages to insult Vera.
 Jane is welcome to move into Flat 7.
-Edie throws a party for Junior and manages to set fire to Reg's work papers.
+Edie and Elspeth throw a party for Junior and they manage to set fire to Reg's work papers.
 Muriel pushes Warwick away from her and towards Vera.
 Recovering from their day at Luna Park in the wine bar, Flo tells Dorrie about Herb looking for Shagger.
 He has been successful, but it will make no difference to Dorrie.
 Norma feels bad for turning Arthur down, so agrees to help him find a wife.
 Warwick proposes marriage to Vera, but she says that she has already agreed to marry Guy.
 [Episodes written by Ken Shadie; directed by Peter Benardos.]

 The amusing sequences at Luna Park Sydney in Episode #920 were essentially filmed unscripted.
 The children of director Peter Benardos can be spotted in some scenes.
 Greg Benardos recalls, "My brother and I were paid $50.00 (shared) to appear as extras in the episode, to be on the rides and generally have fun."